nicolasH/DisplayableCreator/src/java/net/niconomicon/tile/source/app/help/html/index.md

 - Clicking on the _eye icon_ will activate the Displayable viewer window, loading it with the selected Displayable.
-- Clicking on the _x icon_ allows you to remove the Displayable or queued image from the list.
-If the Displayable is unsaved, removing it from the list will remove it from its temporary place on your hard drive.
+- Clicking on the _x icon_ allows you to remove the Displayable or queued (or processing) image from the list.
+If the Displayable is unsaved, removing it from the list will remove it from its temporary place on your computer.

 ## The Edit / Save dialog